message/iata/NO.md

 - a digital COVID-19 recovery certificate issued at most 6 months before arrival.
 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
-- a COVID-19 certificate with a QR code issued in Albania, Andorra, Armenia, Faroe Isl., Israel, Monaco, Morocco, North Macedonia (Rep.), Panama, San Marino, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
+- a COVID-19 certificate with a QR code issued in Albania, Faroe Isl., Israel, Morocco, North Macedonia (Rep.), Panama, San Marino, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
-Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
+Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) and Sinovac.
 4. Passengers could be subject to quarantine.
 - This does not apply to passengers with:
 - a digital COVID-19 vaccination certificate showing that they were fully vaccinated; or
 - a digital COVID-19 recovery certificate issued at most 6 months before arrival.
 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
-- a COVID-19 certificate with a QR code issued in Albania, Andorra, Armenia, Faroe Isl., Israel, Monaco, Morocco, North Macedonia (Rep.), Panama, San Marino, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
+- a COVID-19 certificate with a QR code issued in Albania, Faroe Isl., Israel, Morocco, North Macedonia (Rep.), Panama, San Marino, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
-Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
+Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) and Sinovac.</p><p/>